Wine classification and types: the complete guide for wine lovers

 1. Classification by color

-• red wines: obtained from the fermentation of red grapes, with the skin giving the characteristic color.
+One of the first characteristics that differentiates wines is the color.
+Wines can be divided into three main categories:- Red wines: obtained from the fermentation of red grapes, with the skin giving the characteristic color.
 Popular examples include the Chianti, the Barolo and the Cabernet Sauvignon:

 2. Classification according to sugar content

-• dry wine: has a sugar content of less than 4 g/l, characterized by a dry sensation on the palate.
-Wines such as Sauvignon Blanc and Sangiovese fall into this category;
+The residual sugar content differentiates the dry, semi-dry and sweet wines:- dry wine: has a sugar content of less than 4 g/l, characterized by a dry feeling on the palate.
+Wines as the Sauvignon Blanc and Sangiovese fall into this category;

-• abboccato wine: has a medium sugar content (between 4 and 12 g/l), offering a slight sweetness.
+- abboccato wine: has a medium sugar content (between 4 and 12 g/l), offering a slight sweetness.
 An example is the Prosecco extra dry;

 3. Classification according to the method of production

-• still wines: are the classic wines, without effervescence, like most reds and whites.
+Wines can also be classified according to their production process:- still wines: are the classic wines, without effervescence, like most reds and whites.

-• sparkling wines: have a slight effervescence, due to partial fermentation or addition of carbon dioxide.
+- sparkling wines: have a slight effervescence, due to partial fermentation or addition of carbon dioxide.
 A common example is Lambrusco;

 The Main Types of Wine